0cjs/8bitdev/README.md

 ### Introduction

-This repo includes:

-- A Python framework (under `lib/`) for running unit tests on 6502 machine code in the [py65] 6502 simulator.
-Unit tests use [pytest] and are in `.pt` files, generally with the same base name as the source file containing the code under test.
-- Scripts (under `tool/`) for downloading and building development tools, including assemblers, binary file and disk image tools, and 8-bit PC simulators.

-Run the top-level `./Test` script to see everything go.
-Adding `-C` as the first flag will do a fully clean build, including re-installation of all tools, which may be necessary if the third-party tools have been updated.
+This repo uses [`t8dev`][] (and its dependency, `r8format`) for downloading and building various development tools, building the code itself, unit testing it, building ROM and disk images, and running emulators.
+Here we bring it in a Git submodule `t8dev/` in order to do development on it along with code in this repo.

+Run the top-level `Test` script build everything and run all the automated tests.
+This script also accepts other options; see below.

+Source `t8dev/t8dev/t8setup.bash` to activate the Python virtualenv containing `t8dev`.
+You can also just export $T8_PROJDIR pointing to the root of this repo and run programs directly from `.build/virtualenv/bin/`.

 This currently has been tested only under Linux (Debian 9), but is likely to work under MacOS and other Unices.
-It likely can be made to work under Windows as well, if there's demand; contact <cjs@cynic.net> if you're interested in getting support for this.
+It likely can be made to work under Windows as well, if there's demand; contact me if you're interested in getting support for this.

 File and Directory Organization